Asmaa01-hub/wk2code-challenge/README.md

 Clearing the List: If you want to erase everything and start over, click "Clear All".

 Code Stuff:
 JavaScript Magic: This webpage uses JavaScript to keep track of what I want to buy.
-It's like magic! ✨
 Functions: There are special functions that make everything work: addItem(): Adds what I type to my list. togglePurchased(): Changes an item from "Purchase" to "Purchased" when I buy it.